betheden/hebrew-grammar/content/adverb.rst

 Summary
 -------

-An adverb is a word that describes the verb, or sometimes describes the sentence as a whole.
+An adverb is a word that describes a verb, or sometimes describes a sentence as a whole.
 Some
 :ref:`particle`\s
 in Biblical Hebrew are closely related to adverbs.